pprachas/fenics_arclength/README.md

         source activate fenicsproject

 ### FEniCS on Docker (Windows, Mac, Linux)
-First install [Docker Desktop](https://fenicsproject.org/download/archive/) then run the followng command:
+First install [Docker Desktop](https://fenicsproject.org/download/archive/) then run the following command:

         curl -s https://get.fenicsproject.org | bash
 You also can start the Docker container with the following command: